nano-labs/pyfwf3/README.rst

-pyfwf3 - Fixed-Width-Field File Format parser and tools
+FWF - Fixed-Width-Field File Format parser and tools
 =======================================================

 Lib to help you handle those files that joins all data relying only on